vegaprotocol/frontend-monorepo/libs/graphql/README.md

-# types
+# graphql

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build types` to build the library.
+Run `nx build graphql` to build the library.